CMCD1996/Portfolio/literature.md

 title: Literature
 ---

-Literature lists books read from January 2021 onwards outlining current reading, favourites, and completed loosely organised by genre.
-Books read again are not relisted but accounted for in reading statistics and KPIs.
+I outline what I am current reading, my favourite books, and books completed from January 2021 onwards.
+A set of statistics and KPIs summarise my reading with books categorized by genre.
+Books re-read are not relisted but included in reading statistics.

 ## **Currently Reading**